Open-Data-Product-Initiative/v4.1/source/includes/_pricing.md

 - **U**pdate (update existing pricing plan) and,
 - **P**urchase (generate or get link to ignite purchase process in the gateway).

+With this feature, you can translate the pricing plans defined in the declarative part into executable code within payment gateways.

 **Supported payment gateways:**

 - Stripe [Docs](https://docs.stripe.com/cli),